Type 2 diabetes - self-care

 Learn to Prevent Long-term Problems of Diabetes

 People with diabetes have a high chance of getting high blood pressure and high cholesterol.
+These health problems can cause a stroke or heart attack.
 You may be asked to take medicine to prevent or treat these conditions.

 - Your doctor may ask you to take a medicine called an ACE inhibitor or another medicine called an ARB for high blood pressure or kidney problems.